tarak7929/justEatProject/justEatTechnicalTest/README.md

 ## Tests
-- Search for restaurants in an area
+- Search for restaurants in an area,
-	Given I want food in "AR51 1AA"
+	Given I want food in "AR51 1AA",
-	When I search for restaurants
+	When I search for restaurants,
 	Then I should see some restaurants in "AR51 1AA"